Nick Fortes Player Props: Marlins vs. Pirates

 Nick Fortes At The Plate

-- Fortes is hitting .243 with three doubles, four home runs and 11 walks.
+- Fortes is batting .237 with three doubles, four home runs and 11 walks.

-- In 13 games this season (27.1%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- In 13 games this year (26.0%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once 14 times this year (29.2%), including one multi-run game.
+- In 14 of 50 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.